alanxoc3/pico-8-work/2023-picodex/README.txt

 Random Party - Random pokemon w/default moves
 Random Moves - For predermined pokemon

 For moves, if it is learned twice, take the one that is learned at a higher level, unless one was learned at level 1, then take the one at level 1.
+And if a TM matches the move, remove the TM.